Philosophy (PHIL)

 PHIL 4931 Topics in Philosophy (1-3 credits)

-Lectures and discussions in an area which, because of its topicality, is not the subject of a regular course.
-The special topics are designated in the Schedule of Classes.
+Explores a philosophical issue that, because of its topicality, is not the subject of a regular course.
+Specific topics are designated in the Schedule of Classes.

 Level of Study: Undergraduate